11 things to see and do in Slovenia

 The market is a photographer and food-lover’s paradise, filled with farmers selling fresh produce.

-Explore Lake Bled
+Explore Lake Bled and Triglav National Park

 Stay longer to enjoy climbs, hikes or bikes around the lake or its Blue Flag beaches, with warm, crystal clear water and warm springs.

-It stands in a national park that is one of the largest in Europe, offering spectacular peaks, green valleys, waterfalls and rivers of the Julian Alps.
+If you want to get closer to the mountain it's best climbed in two days, with a stay in a mountain hut.
+It stands in Triglav National Park, one of the largest in Europe, offering spectacular peaks, green valleys, waterfalls and rivers of the Julian Alps.

-Go underground at Postoina Cave
+Go underground at Postojna Cave

 Postojna Cave is on every itinerary for good reason, with graffiti showing its first visitors were in 1213.

 Carved out by the Pivka River some two million years earlier, the cave has impressive stalactites and stalagmites that can be seen via an electric underground train.
+It's the second largest cave system in Sloevnia and one of the country's most popular tourist attractions, a trend started by Archduke Ferdinand in 1819.

 Discover Prejama Castle